oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 above at the client or RS.

 This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations.
+Attacks in an even stronger attacker model are discussed, for example, in [@arXiv.1901.11520].

 This is a minimal attacker model.
 Implementers MUST take into account all possible attackers in the environment in which their OAuth